bluePlatinum/lagsync/README.md

 # lagsync
-An rsync based backup utility for laggy connections
+A rsync based backup utility for laggy connections